lezer-parser/website/site/docs/guide/index.md

 So the rule above also handles a long sequence of comments and whitespace.

-Skipped tokens may be tagged (as `comment` is), in which case they will appear in the syntax tree.
+Skipped tokens may be capitalized (as `Comment` is), in which case they will appear in the syntax tree.
 It is allowed for a skip expression to match things more complicated than single tokens.

 When your grammar needs more than one kind of whitespace, for example when your strings aren't plain tokens but need their own internal